bytefish/bytefish.de/blog/removing_disqus.md

 summary: Removing Disqus.

 Disqus started to show advertisments and it cannot be disabled, so I decided to remove Disqus.

+This page is

-I don't think I will come up with an alternative commenting system any time soon.
-Feel free to mail me for comments or questions.
+Please also feel free to mail me for comments or questions.